Kuchipudi-Vamsi/sqltsk-6/README.md

 Learning Outcome:
 After completing this task, we should be able to:

-Understand the difference between scalar, correlated, and derived subqueries Know when to use subqueries with IN, EXISTS, or = comparisons Build complex SQL logic by combining multiple query layers
+-->Understand the difference between scalar, correlated, and derived subqueries -->Know when to use subqueries with IN, EXISTS, or = comparisons -->Build complex SQL logic by combining multiple query layers